 \section{Background and preliminaries}

-In this Section, we start by covering passwords guessing attacks and their foundations in Section~\ref{sec:pg}.
+We start by covering password guessing attacks and their foundations in Section~\ref{sec:pg}.
 In Section \ref{sec:dictattack}, we focus on dictionary attacks that are the basis of our contributions.
 Next, Section \ref{sec:related} briefly discusses relevant related works.
 Finally, we define the threat model in Section~\ref{sec:tc}.